 Our Freshwater Amphipod breeding pack has everything you need to get you started.
 It includes adult and sub-adult amphipods a thriving handful of macroalgae.

-Amphipods are typically less than 10 millimeters long, among the more beneficial freshwater invertebrates we can introduce to our freshwater aquarium tanks, Aquatic Live Food’s supply Australian Plankton freshwater amphipods are prodigious grazers of microalgae and macroalgae.
+Amphipods are typically less than 10 millimetres long, among the more beneficial freshwater invertebrates we can introduce to our freshwater aquarium tanks, Aquatic Live Food’s supply Australian Plankton freshwater amphipods are prodigious grazers of microalgae and macroalgae.

 Please use only captive-bred organisms in your aquarium.
-Mature females bear a marsupium, or brood pouch, which holds her eggs while they are fertilized, and until the young are ready to hatch.
+Mature females bear a marsupium, or brood pouch, which holds their eggs while they are fertilized, and until the young are ready to hatch.
 As the female ages, she produces more eggs in each brood.
-There are no larval stages; the eggs hatch directly into a juvenile form, and sexual maturity is generally reached after 6 molts they should be either placed in the tank or filter floss compartment to start off your culture do not just drop them into your aquarium tank as the fish will eat them and it will be an expensive dinner.
+There are no larval stages; the eggs will hatch directly into a juvenile form and will reach sexual maturity after 6 moults.